North Carolina–South Carolina football rivalry: The usage of "Carolina"

 Both North and South Carolina make use of "Carolina" as a moniker.
 From 1999 to 2004, North Carolina had "Carolina Tar Heels" written on its interlocking N and C logo.
 South Carolina uses only a "C", which is used to start the title "Carolina".
 The official color of UNC is "Carolina Blue", which is an officially licensed color.
 Both schools use end zones painted with the title "Carolina" and "Tar Heels" or "Gamecocks" across them.
 Both schools use the script "Carolina" on a number of their sports uniforms.
 Both have the moniker trademarked.

 North Carolina fans argue that it was the first public university in America, and claimed the nickname first.
 Also, the Province of Carolina was founded in what is modern day North Carolina.

-South Carolina fans argue that South Carolina became a state first as well as the fact that the principal seat of government of the Province of Carolina was located in Charles Town, now modern day Charleston, South Carolina.
+South Carolina fans argue that after Carolina split, South Carolina became a state first as well as the fact that the principal seat of government of the Province of Carolina was located in Charles Town, now modern day Charleston, South Carolina.

 Both schools have referred to themselves as simply "Carolina", even when playing each other.

 Gamecocks leave the ACC

 North Carolina and South Carolina spent 49 years in the same athletic conferences, first in the Southern Conference and later in the Atlantic Coast Conference, until the Gamecocks left the ACC to become independent in 1971.
-The reason for South Carolina's departure was how much control and influence UNC and the other North Carolina schools had on the ACC and former North Carolina turned Gamecock basketball coach Frank McGuire's displeasure with conference officials who he felt were biased in favor of the "Tobacco Road" schools.
+The reason for South Carolina's departure was the academic standards the ACC held.
+Particularly the 800 rule, which mandated applicants score an 800 on the SAT.
+USC wanted a lower academic eligibility standard to help with recruiting and eligibility.
+USC also didn’t like was how much control and influence UNC and the other North Carolina schools had on the ACC and former North Carolina turned Gamecock basketball coach Frank McGuire's displeasure with conference officials who he felt were biased in favor of the "Tobacco Road" schools.